Concordium/concordium.github.io/source/smart-contracts/general/develop-contracts.rst

        Ok(A::accept())
    }

-There are a number of things to notice
+There are a number of things to notice:

 - The type of the methods.
 The init methods must have the type as shown above, the only freedom the user has is in choosing what the state type is.
 The same